otrv4/otrv4/otrv4.md

 - Improvements on security and privacy
   - Security level raised to 224 bits.
   - Preserving forward secrecy in the Diffie-Hellman key exchanges in case of post-quantum computations being feasible.
+(TODO: weird)
-- Most of the cryptographic primitives and protocols have been updated.
+- The cryptographic primitives and protocols have been updated.
-  - (Deniable) Authenticated Key Exchange, SPAWN.
+  - Deniable Authenticated Key Exchange using SPAWN.
-  - Dual Receiver Encryption, Cramer-Shoup.
-  - Key management, Double Ratchet Algorithm.
+  - Key management using the Double Ratchet Algorithm.
-- SMP protocol
+- SMP
-  - Upgraded the cryptographic primitives to use ECC based on Edwards 448.
+  - Upgraded the cryptographic primitives to use ECC based on the Edwards 448 curve (Goldilocks).
-  - Added new TLVs to keep compatibility for the previos SMP protocol.
+  - Added new TLVs to keep compatibility for the previous SMP protocol.

 ## High Level Overview